Rithik-93/simpli-backend/WHATSAPP_SETUP.md

 OTP messages are sent in the following format:

 ```
-🔐 Your OTP for SimplifyHomes is: 123456
+🔐 Your OTP is: 123456

 This OTP will expire in 5 minutes.

 Please do not share this OTP with anyone.

-- SimplifyHomes Team
+- Interior Calculator Team
 ```

 ## Troubleshooting